 For students on the Installment Payment Plan, an additional late payment charge of $25 will be assessed on each installment not paid on or before the due date.
-A student who has failed to make timely payments in a previous term may be denied the right to participate in the Installment Payment Plan in future enrollment periods.
-A student who is denied participation may be allowed to participate again only after completion of payment in full for two consecutive terms.
+A student who has failed to make timely payments in a previous term will be denied the right to participate in the Installment Payment Plan in future enrollment periods.
+A student who is denied participation after only one late semester may be allowed to participate again only after completion of payment in full for two consecutive terms.
 Any student who makes payment with a check that is subsequently returned will be denied participation in the Installment Payment Plan in all future terms.

 Returned Check Charges

 Returned checks (paper or electronic) are subject to a $30 fine per check and may result in a late registration fee of $100 and a $25 late fee if the student is enrolled in the Installment Payment Plan.
 Payments for returned checks must be paid with either cash, cashier’s check, money order or a debit card.

 If payment for registration fees is returned and are not promptly repaid, the student will be deleted from the class rolls.

 A student will not be permitted to pay registration fees by check if any previous check in payment of registration fees has been returned.
 Students on a Cash Only status should be prepared to pay registration fees with cash, cashier’s check, certified check, money order, or by authorized credit card or check card.